-In this article, we’ll introduce one of the key features of ApexSQL Complete.
+In this article one of the key features of ApexSQL Complete will be introduced.
 ApexSQL Complete is a productivity add-in for SSMS and Visual Studio.
-The Auto-complete feature allows the user to easily find a desired table, database, or other related content in the hint-list, which pop-ups when the user starts typing in appropriate letters.
+The Auto-complete feature allows to easily find a desired table, database, or other related content in the hint-list, which pop-ups when typing in appropriate letters is started.

 The Auto-Complete feature of ApexSQL Complete, provides intelligent code completion which speeds up and helps with code writing, by automatically providing SQL keywords, databases, objects, schemas, variables, procedures, and functions.

 The Auto-complete feature can be enabled from the ApexSQL Complete menu, by clicking on the Enable Auto-Complete command, or by activating it with the shortcut Ctrl+Shift+A:

 ApexSQL Complete hint-list will appear when typing is started in the query window, or by pressing the Ctrl+Space keys.
 The difference between these two types of calling the hint-list is that the Ctrl+Space key will show all hints regardless of what is typed.
 With the first letter typed, a hint-list will appear, showing appropriate keywords, scalar functions, procedures, and databases.

 By typing SE, the hint-list will appear and provide a list of keywords and scalar functions, which are beginning with letters SE, and they are sorted by importance:

 After them, the hint-list provides more keywords, procedures, and scalar functions, which are containing letters SE in their name.
 In this way, the hint-list provides varieties of options for auto-completion.